vitessio/website/content/en/docs/13.0/user-guides/vschema-guide/subsharding-vindex.md

 `column_vindex` should contain the vindex name in a comma-separated list.
 It should be less than equal to column_count.
 Default vindex is `hash` vindex, any column for which vindex is not provided, the default vindex will be used.
-The vindex in `column_vindex` should implement the below interface otherwise the initialization will fail.
+The vindex in `column_vindex` should implement the following interface otherwise the initialization will fail.
 See below for the list of [standard Vitess vindexes](#hashing-function-implementation) that implement this interface.

 ```go
 // Hashing defined the interface for the vindexes that export the Hash function to be used by multi-column vindex.